Also called a Cardio ECHO or a sonogram of the heart.

-The picture is much more specialized and advanced over an X-ray
+The picture is much more specialized and advanced over an X-ray.
+Some new technology allows a 3D view.

 Is considered mostly a non-invasive procedure and doesn’t involve any breaking of the skin or entering a body cavity [except the alternate form discussed below].